theupdateframework/taps/tap7.md

 (6) malicious mirrors
 (7) mix-and-match
 (8) rollback
-(9) vulnerability to key compromises.
+(9) vulnerability to key compromises
 ```

 Note that the Conformance Tester generates the metadata